What is infant dyschezia?

 Infant dyschezia is a functional condition characterized by at least 10 minutes of straining and crying before successful or unsuccessful passage of soft stools in an otherwise healthy infant less than six months of age.

-Defecation requires two coordinated events:
+For infants, a successful bowel movement requires two coordinated events:

 No tests or treatments are necessary.
 The infant will soon learn to have bowel movements more easily.
 Use of suppositories or rectal stimulation is inappropriate as these will interfere with the infant’s learning to coordinate the act.
 Laxatives are unnecessary.